Optimal heteroskedasticity testing in nonparametric regression: Discussion

-A number of avenues are open for future work.
-First, our methodology applies only to the low-smoothness regime \(\beta \in (0, \frac{1}{2})\), which was left totally unaddressed by the previous work \cite{dette_testing_1998,dette_consistent_2002}.
+In the fixed design model (\ref{model}), our methodology applies only to the low-smoothness regime \(\beta \in (0, \frac{1}{2})\), which was left totally unaddressed by the previous work \cite{dette_testing_1998,dette_consistent_2002}.
 It is of clear practical interest to develop methodology to handle higher smoothness \(\beta \geq \frac{1}{2}\).
 We conjecture that the lower bounds we proved (which hold for all \(\alpha, \beta > 0\)) are sharp, and so it remains to construct a test delivering a matching upper bound.
 For the problem (\ref{problem:var0})-(\ref{problem:var1}), the main obstacle in extending the statistic developed in Section \ref{section: upper bound} is the presence of well-known boundary effects which can dominate for larger \(\beta\).
-For variance estimation, \cite{wang_effect_2008} employed well-known boundary-corrections \cite{gasser_kernel_1979,gasser_estimating_1984} to obtain a rate-optimal estimator.
-It is presently unclear to us if a similar strategy could be successfully carried out to obtain an optimal testing statistic for (\ref{problem:var0})-(\ref{problem:var1}).

-In \cite{dette_consistent_2002, dette_testing_1998}, the authors show the test statistics they propose exhibit asymptotic normal distributions; formulas for the asymptotic variances are obtained and consistent estimators are given by the authors.
-Though no optimality guarantees are proffered, the articles supply practical tests which can be comfortably used in a practitioner's workflow.
-Our work establishes the optimal rate, but the asymptotic distributions of our test statistics are unknown.
-Deriving the asymptotics is important for making the tests suitable for practical use, and thus would be a fruitful question to investigate.
-A related, but perhaps much more difficult, question is that of determining the optimal leading constant and supplying a sharp test.
-It is likely first-order differences do not suffice and higher-order differences may need to be considered as has been done in variance estimation \cite{hall_asymptotically_1990,brown_variance_2007}.

-Another direction to consider is adaptation to \(\beta\).
-All of the tests we propose already do not require knowledge of \(\alpha\), but optimal detection requires knowledge of \(\beta\) to choose the correct bandwidth in the kernel-based statistics.
-The seminal work of Spokoiny \cite{spokoiny_adaptive_1996} was perhaps the first to highlight a problem in which adaptation is feasible for estimation but not possible for hypothesis testing.
-It also established the precise cost for adaptation in testing.
-It would be interesting to determine whether a cost for adaptation is intrinsic or not in the heteroskedastic testing problem (\ref{problem:var0})-(\ref{problem:var1}).